ronanparkinson/LogSense/README.md

 LogSense is a personal AI/software engineering project focused on building a production-style log ingestion, search, and analysis platform.

-The current system provides a layered ASP.NET Core backend that persists structured logs to PostgreSQL and indexes them into OpenSearch for full-text operational search.
-The next stage of development adds AI-assisted log analysis, AI-driven workflows, agent-facing APIs/tools, and a React/TypeScript frontend.
+The current system provides a layered ASP.NET Core backend that persists structured logs to PostgreSQL, indexes them into OpenSearch for full-text operational search, and passes retrieved log context to a locally hosted LLM for structured AI-assisted incident analysis.
+The AI layer uses Microsoft.Extensions.AI and its `IChatClient` abstraction with Ollama as the local inference provider.
+Future stages add semantic retrieval/RAG, AI-driven workflows, agent-facing APIs/tools, and a React/TypeScript frontend.

 The project is intended to demonstrate practical backend engineering, search infrastructure, observability, AI integration, and agentic application design in one end-to-end system.